-Office: 1 Devonshire Place, Room 308N

-Office Hours: Tuesday 2-4 p.m.
+Office: 1 Devonshire Place, Room 209N Office Hours: Tuesday 2:00-4:00 p.m.

-Email: john.kirton@utoronto.ca [include "POL456" in subject line]
+Email: john.kirton@utoronto.ca [include "POL456/POL2256" in subject line]

-Twitter: jjkirton

-Telephone: 416-946-8953
+Twitter: jjkirton • Telephone: 416-946-8953

-Version of August 29, 2018

-This course examines the development, participants, performance and reform of global summit governance, through a focus on the Group of Seven (G7) and Group of Twenty (G20) as informal "soft law" plurilateral summit institutions (PSIs) and their relationship with the "hard law" multilateral organizations of the United Nations (UN) and Bretton Woods bodies, especially in the intensely interconnected 21st century world.
-It begins with a review of competing conceptions of global governance, the role of informal international institutions led by the G7 and G20, and their interaction and contrast with other PSIs, such as the BRICS of Brazil, Russia, India, China and South Africa, and formal, legalized, multilateral, intergovernmental organizations.
-It then assesses the alternative models developed to describe and explain the performance of the G7, G20 and BRICS on key dimensions of global governance, and to evaluate various proposals for improving compliance and broader reform.
-It next examines the G7 and G20 diplomacy of key members such as Canada, France and Argentina.
-These actors come together in a G20 summit simulation at the end of the first term and a G7 summit simulation at the end of the second term.
-The second term focuses on how, how well and why the G7 or G20 governs key subjects across the finance-economic, social sustainable development and political-security domains.
+This course examines the development, participants, performance and reform of global summit governance.
+It does so through a focus on the Group of Seven (G7) and Group of 20 (G20) as informal "soft law" plurilateral summit institutions (PSIs) and their relationship with the "hard law" multilateral organizations of the United Nations and Bretton Woods bodies, especially in the intensely interconnected 21st-century world.
+It begins with a review of competing conceptions of global governance, the role of informal international institutions led by the G7 and G20, and their interaction and contrast with other PSIs, such as the BRICS of Brazil, Russia, India, China and South Africa, and with formal, legalized, multilateral, intergovernmental organizations.
+It then assesses the alternative models developed to describe and explain the performance of the G7, G20 and BRICS on key dimensions of global governance, and to evaluate various proposals for improving their compliance and institutional reform.
+It next examines the G7 and G20 diplomacy of key summit members.
+These actors come together at the end in a simulation of the German-hosted G7 summit in 2022.

-The course critically assesses the proposition that the G7 and G20 are together emerging as effective centres of global governance.
-They could be doing so in competition, cooperation and combination with hegemonic concentrations of state power, emerging non-member countries and groupings, formal multilateral and regional international institutions, globalized markets, other private sector processes and networks, civil society and empowered individuals such as celebrities.
-Yet the G7 and G20 have moved through different phases of focus, approach and effectiveness, provoked questions about legitimacy and justice and faced ongoing demands for reform.
+The course critically assesses the proposition that the G7 and G20 are together emerging as effective, if still inadequate, centres of global governance.
+They do so in competition, cooperation and combination with hegemonic concentrations of state power, emerging outside countries and groupings, formal multilateral and regional international institutions, globalized markets, other private sector processes and networks, civil society and empowered individuals.
+Yet the G7 and G20 have moved through different phases of focus, approach, performance and effectiveness, have provoked questions about legitimacy and justice and have faced ongoing demands for reform.
 The core task is to explain these variations, in order to test and build better theories of PSI performance and international relations and on this basis to offer prescriptions for potentially far-reaching global governance action and change.

-The first eight weeks of the course follow a fixed sequence dealing in turn with basic dimensions of global governance, the G7, G20, BRICS, compliance and reform.
-The next three weeks examine the G7 and G20 diplomacy of key members, with the term culminating with a simulation of the forthcoming G20 summit in Buenos Aires, Argentina on November 30-December 1, 2018.
+The first eight weeks of the course follow a fixed sequence, dealing in turn with basic dimensions of global governance, the G7, G20, BRICS, compliance and reform.
+The next three weeks examine the G7 and G20 diplomacy of key members, followed by the simulation in the final week.
 After the first seminar, students will present and lead the weekly sessions, with the instructor commenting primarily at the end of each seminar.
-Topics for student's presentations will be chosen in the first week.
-During the second term, students will present and lead each week on a selected policy area of G7/20 governance, with a simulation of the forthcoming G7 Summit in Biarritz, France in 2019 at the end.
+Students will ballot for presentation topics in the first week.